Unity Software Additional Terms

 2.2 Educational Product Restrictions.

-If you are using an educational version of the Unity Software, your right to use the Unity Editor and distribute the Unity Runtime in your Project Content is limited to educational, non-commercial purposes.
+If you are using an educational version of the Unity Software through the Unity Education Grant License Program, your right to use the Unity Editor and distribute the Unity Runtime in your Project Content is limited to educational, non-commercial purposes.
 Unity may include a watermark designating that your Project Content was created using the education version of the Unity Software.

 2.3 Embedded Software Restriction.